 The refinery and petrochemical project will be the largest downstream petrochemical project in Asia following completion in 2019.
 With capacity to refine 300,000 barrels of crude per day, the refinery will produce a wide range of refined petroleum products, including gasoline and diesel which meets Euro 5 fuel specifications and will produce 3.5 million tonnes per annum of products.
 The RAPID project forms part of the larger Pengerang Integrated Petroleum Complex (PIC) being developed in the Malaysian state of Johor.
 The PIC is a 22,000 acre complex which includes a cogeneration plant, an LNG regasification terminal, a raw water supply project, a deep water terminal and centralized and shared utility facilities.
 Shearman & Sterling’s Project Development and Finance team has been advising PETRONAS on various elements of the RAPID project since 2012, led by partner Bill McCormack (Singapore-Project Development & Finance).

-The Shearman & Sterling team on the investment by Saudi Aramco is led by partner Anthony Patten (Singapore-Project Development & Finance), with support from partner Sidharth Bhasin (Singapore-Mergers & Acquisitions) and associates James Clayton-Payne, Matthew Shearman (both Singapore-Mergers & Acquisitions) and Denise Lum (London-Mergers & Acquisitions).
+The Shearman & Sterling team on the investment by Saudi Aramco is supported from partner Sidharth Bhasin (Singapore-Mergers & Acquisitions) and associates James Clayton-Payne, Matthew Shearman (both Singapore-Mergers & Acquisitions) and Denise Lum (London-Mergers & Acquisitions).
 This marks the introduction of a strategic long term partner into the refinery and cracker complex.